Component State: Overcoming Tunnel Vision

 An alternative, and probably a more popular option, is to create a higher

-as an argument and renders it with
+order component that accepts Search as an argument and renders it with

-prop.
+a query prop.
 I prefer the render callback because it declaratively shows

-how all of our search components work together inside of Search
+how all of our search components work together inside of Search.

 Notice that I cheated a little.
 Not only did I extract a component to handle